giva16/drawio-custom-lib/README.md

 ## What to expect from this Tutorial?

 This tutorial will guide the user on how to draw SoaML diagrams using the SoaML libraries provided by this extension.
 The tutorials will guide the user on how to draw the Service Interface Diagram, Participant Diagram, Service Contract Diagram, and Services Architecture Diagram.
-Each of the diagrams shown in this tutorial are derived from examples shown in the (2022-2023) edition of the Service Oriented Design (SOD) course at Vrije Universiteit Amsterdam, involving a "CityCar2Go" B2B (Business to Business) Service Network and the participants and services that are involved in the network.
+Each of the diagrams shown in this tutorial are derived from examples shown in the (2022-2023) edition of the Service Oriented Design (SOD) course at Vrije Universiteit Amsterdam, involving a "CityCar2Go" B2B (Business to Business) Services Architecture's participants and services.

 ### The tutorials are divided into four sections: